Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Experiments and Analyses

 \subsubsection{Rumor Spreading}

-As shown in \cref{fig:rumor_scale}, the STACCA actor generalizes effectively across different network structures.
+As shown in \Cref{fig:rumor_scale}, the STACCA actor generalizes effectively across different network structures.
 It achieves higher final spread on denser networks (BA ($m=2$), WS ($p=0.5$)), effectively exploiting the network structure.
-The MLP actor achieves a comparable final spread but employs a significantly less efficient strategy with excessive boosting-factor usage.
+The MLP actor achieves a comparable final spread but with excessive boosting-factor usage.
 At 1000 nodes, STACCA maintains its efficient, high-performance strategy.
 While the final spread fraction is slightly lower, this is likely an artifact of the fixed 100-timestep evaluation window.
 The MLP policy continues to exhibit high-cost, inefficient behavior at scale.